visionanddepiction/visionanddepiction.github.io/index.md

 The main conference will be on campus, but we may have some activities elsewhere.

 # Timeline
-- Abstract submission opens: 16 October 2023
+- Abstract submission opens: 15 October 2023
 - Abstract submission closes: 15 November 2023
 - Notification of Acceptance: 30 November 2023
 - Early bird registration: 1 December 2023
 - Conference: 7-9 February 2024

 # Registration

+Registration is now open and can be done [here](https://www.aanmelder.nl/vision-and-depiction-2024/subscribe).
+If you also submit an abstract, you should use mention the title of you contribution in the registration form.

 We have some funding but to cover the total cost of the conference we need to ask for a registration fee: